Jakarta city: A capital that’s moving

 To summarize, we must consider sea level rise and vertical land motion to correctly estimate the coastal impact of sea level rise.
 This is what is called relative sea level rise.
 For Jakarta, this leads to relative sea level rise ration between 50 to 100 mm per year (10).
 This is more than one hundred times the absolute sea level rise!

-What you need to know to properly assess the sea level rise at your location?
+What do you need to know to properly assess the sea level rise at your location?

 To be relevant, adaptation strategies must be considered on a local scale.
 This means for sea level rise one should take into account correctly local sea level rise and vertical land motion.
 This is a scientific and business challenge to be considered.
 To do so, it is important to consider: